integration-app/mcp-server/README.md

 ## Troubleshooting

-- Ensure your JWT token is valid and has the necessary permissions.
+- Ensure your Integration App token is valid and has the necessary permissions.
 - Check server logs for any errors or issues during startup or connection attempts.
 - Verify that your deployment environment has the correct environment variables set.